Google Stadia is just a little bit worse than using a gaming console. That's both praise and condemnation.

 That all changed when I moved over to a 4K TV, far enough away from my router so that I couldn't run an Ethernet cable to the Chromecast Ultra.
 My connection was strong enough to get 4K resolution most of the time, but when it wasn't, it was noticeable.

 The audio would start to desync, particularly in scenes where Lara had to navigate cluttered environments or contend with a lot of enemies in the same space.
 Listening to the game's dialogue as if it's playing on a skipping record is not the ideal way to experience this otherwise decent adventure.

 However, as I said, I can't hold Stadia responsible for my connection.
 I thought I would just throttle the connection to 1080p resolution, but there's no way to do that.

 The "connection" tab simply tells you how strong your internet signal is, while the "Data usage and performance" tab in the mobile app gives you only three options: Best visual quality (up to 4K), Balanced (let Stadia determine optimal conditions — which is what was causing the problem in the first place) or Limited data usage, which caps things at 720p.
 None of these offered an appropriate solution.

 I had much more consistent experiences when I played games on a computer, or on a smartphone, provided that I had a strong Wi-Fi signal.
 But while it's impressive to play something like Mortal Kombat 11 on a tiny screen, it's not a great way to experience a game intended for a living-room screen — or at least a PC monitor.
 Even then, I experienced occasional stutters and framerate inconsistencies on both PC and smartphone.

-Google Stadia launch library
+Google Stadia review: Launch library